Tools4everBV/HelloID-Conn-Prov-Target-Spacewell-Axxerion/readme.md

 > Spacewell Axxerion uses a generic User API which needs to be configured for each customer by an Spacewell consultant.
 Therefore this connector will **not work** out of the box without assistance from a Spacewell consultant and HelloID consultant

 > [!WARNING]
-> This connector has not been fully tested.
-Changes will have to be made according to the customer environment
+> This connector has been fully tested.
+Specific changes will have to be made according to the customer environment

 > [!IMPORTANT]
 > This repository contains the connector and configuration code only.
 The implementer is responsible to acquire the connection details such as username, password, certificate, etc. You might even need to sign a contract or agreement with the supplier before implementing this connector.
 Please contact the client's application manager to coordinate the connector requirements.